 Yes.
-City of Hamilton By-law Officers and Parking Enforcement Officers continue to proactively monitor City parks, stairs, trails, playground equipment and other City facilities and locations that have been ordered closed by the Province.
+City of Hamilton By-law Officers and Parking Enforcement Officers continue to proactively monitor City facilities and locations that have been ordered closed by the Province.
 By-law Officers are also responding to complaints.

 Are City By-law Officers still responding to non-COVID related complaints?

-It is important to note that Licensing and Bylaw Services have prioritized COVID-19 related calls.
-However, they continue to respond to issues related to other City by-laws that represent a health and safety concern, including Vital Services, Vacant Buildings, Illegal Dumping, emergency Property Standards matters, as well as the illegal cutting of trees.
+It is important to note that while Licensing and Bylaw Services have prioritized COVID-19 related calls, they continue to respond to issues related to other City by-laws.
+This includes Vital Services, Vacant Buildings, Licensing, Illegal Dumping, emergency Property Standards matters, as well as the illegal cutting of trees.

 Who is responsible for enforcement if a business is staying open in violation of the Provincial Order?

 The Province has issued an Order under the Emergency Measures and Civil Protection Act requiring several types of non-essential businesses to close.
 City of Hamilton Licensing By-law Officers are responsible for enforcing this order.
-If residents suspect the operation of a non-essential business, they can report it by contacting (905) 546-2489 (546-CITY).
+If residents suspect the operation of a non-essential business, they can report it by contacting 905-546-2489 (CITY).

 How do we know if a business is considered essential?